sayyidsyamil/uhmhack/README.md

 # HEAL.AI – Multilingual AI Receptionist for Clinics

-HEAL.AI is a multilingual, AI-powered virtual receptionist that automates patient intake, understands any local language, and generates structured summaries for doctors.
+HEAL.AI is developed by the team UMHackathon for the ELLM Startup Initiative 2025, a competition organised by UMSCOM.
+Heal.AI is a multilingual, AI-powered virtual receptionist that automates patient intake, understands any local language, and generates structured summaries for doctors in the Malaysian public health context.
 It reduces clinic staff cost, eliminates language barriers, and streamlines diagnosis by ensuring doctors never need to repeat basic questions.

 ---